brianhouse/open_circuits/guide/servos.md

 This type of servo is slightly different.
 The setup is the same, but in the code, we'll use the `.speed()` method to set the speed and direction of the servo.
 Instead of degrees, this method takes a number from -1 to 1 indicating how fast it should move relative to its top speed in either direction.

 Note that with this kind of servo, once they get going, they keep going, even if your code ends.
 So it's good practice to use the `.stop()` method to stop it.
-And in theory, setting the speed to 0 should also stop it, but in practice, the servo might still move a bit if it's not exactly calibrated, so `.stop()` is good for that, too.
+And while in theory, setting the speed to 0 should also stop it, in practice, the servo might still move a bit if it's not exactly calibrated, so `.stop()` is good for that, too.

 ```py
 from esp_helper import *